chalianwar/chalianwar.github.io/_pages/about.md

 ### Recent News
 * Paper accepted in EuroSys'24.
 Congratulations to Ahmad, Azal, Sam, and the team!
-* Paper accepted in Transactions on Storage .
+* Paper accepted in Transactions on Storage.
 Congratulations to Nannan and the team!
 * 🏆 Excited to receive a Samsung GRO 2023 Award on New Storage for Large ML Training (w/ Yue Cheng from UVA).
 Thanks, Samsung Advanced Institute of Technology, for the generous support on our research!
 * Paper accepted in IEEE BigData'23.
 Congratulations to Ahmad and Xinran!
 * 🏆 Best paper award from ACM SYSTOR'23 for our work on serving files efficiently in serverless computing.